History of castle Doorwerth

-Built before 1260, exact date not known, as wooden tower on an island to levy toll.
-This strategic location offers the opportunity to defend the castle.
+The castle started out as wooden tower on an island to levy toll, built sometime before 1260, the exact date is not known.
+This strategic location allows the opportunity to defend the castle.
 The first known owner is Berend van Dorenweerd.

-The first mention of the Castle is in lesser times when the original wooden structure is besieged and set on fire by the Lord of Vianen in 1260.
+The first mention of the Castle is in more unfortunate times when the original wooden structure was besieged and set on fire by the Lord of Vianen in 1260.
 The Count of Gelre had ordered this to limit the predatory practices of Berend.

 20 years later, in 1280, a rectangular tower with a canal was built by Berend or his son Hendric.
-A water castle or residential tower, made of stone with a size of 10 by 15 meters.
-The walls were set up 1.2 meters thick.
-The canal that ran around the tower was fed by the Lower Rhine.
+It was a water castle or residential tower, made of stone with a size of 10 by 15 meters.
+The walls were 1.2 meters thick, and the canal that ran around the tower was fed by the Lower Rhine.

 This tower is what we now know as the current East Wing.

 1436: Expansions by Reinald van Homoet